The Arc of Putnam's Residential Department - Frequently Asked Questions

 The goal of person-centered planning is ultimately life enrichment.
 Usually, this means assisting people to develop meaningful relationships and activities in their community.
 Ideally, we want to build a personal support network of people in the community.

 Although the methods or tools used in person-centered planning can vary, they all involve a planning group, chosen by the individual and his or her family, which works together to discover ways to empower the individual and enrich his or her life.

 An Individualized Residential Alternative (IRA) is a type of community residence that provides room, board and individualized service options.
 Supervised IRAs provide 24-hour staff support and supervision for up to 14 residents.
 Day services are also available for individuals living in IRAs and may include group or individual day habilitation, prevocational services and supported employment.

 Supportive IRAs are limited to 3 or fewer individuals and provide need-based supports and services for those who are living in their own homes or apartments, but do not require 24-hour staff support and supervision.
-PARC’s apartment programs operate as Supportive IRAs.
+The Arc of Putnam’s apartment programs operate as Supportive IRAs.

-What is PARC’s criteria for admission to the Apartment Program?
+What is the Arc of Putnam’s criteria for admission to the Apartment Program?